Miami tap water is safe to drink according to EPA and international standards. Known risks include microplastics and leaching from pipes.

 Thankfully this is easy to solve.
-An affordable water filter in Miami like TAPP 2 will make the water taste great, remove any tea-like color and microplastics, and vastly reduce the risk of other contaminants.
+An affordable water filter in Miami like TAPP 2 (sold as Flowater in the US) will make the water taste great, remove any tea-like color and microplastics, and vastly reduce the risk of other contaminants.

 Where does Miami tap water come from?

 90% of tap water in Miami and Florida comes from groundwater sources, and this is no exception to Miami.
 Miami-Dade County gets its drinking water from the local Biscayne Aquifer.
 It is located right below the land surface in South Florida and is made of porous rock with tiny cracks and holes, through which rainwater seeps and fills.
 As water travels within the Aquifer, it dissolves naturally occurring minerals and has the potential of picking up substances resulting from animal or human activity.

 Groundwater has the potential risk of being contaminated by numerous sources.
 Power plants, landfills, hazardous waste locations and agricultural farms all have the potential of emitting impurities into the ground, which can eventually end up in the water supply.

 Water is pumped into one of three regional water treatment plants operated by the Miami Dade Water and Sewer Authority.
 It is softened; disinfected with chlorine and ammonia to form chloramine; fluoridated; filtered; before being stored in underground reservoirs and tanks.